MANUSCRIPT FORMATTING GUIDE

 Numbers:

-- In English: use periods to indicate the decimals, and use commas to separate groups of thousands (contrary to the presentation in Vietnamese).
+• In English: use periods to indicate the decimals and use commas to separate thousands.

 Scientific names: